haystack-hq/cli/readme.md

 ### Pointing your develoment directory to run within the $hs command
-You may have an existing installation of HayStack CLI.
+You may have an existing installation of Haystack CLI.
 In this case you will want to point the cli pointer to this development directory instead of the default.

 TODO

 ### Changing the default API endpoint
-By default the HayStack CLI points to api.haystackhub.com.
+By default the Haystack CLI points to api.haystackhub.com.
 You can update the cli endpoint with an environment variable.

 ```sh
 $ export HAYSTACK_CLI_API_ENDPOINT="example-haystack-api.localhost"